a1928375/Javascript-Simulation/README.md

 Write a JavaScript (_not_ Python) program that declares a function called gcd that accepts two positive integer arguments a and b and returns their greatest common divisor.
 Store your function in a variable called javascriptcode.

 (4) Up To Ten:  Define a JavaScript function that embodies the same functionality as the Python code.

+(5) Translating Javascript:  Translate the JavaScript code to Python.